According to tradition, on the Mount of Beatitudes, Jesus gave the Sermon on the Mount. And at that spot, Church of the

 Interactive map of the area:

-If you are driving, then enter “Church of the Beatitudes” into the navigation app.
-You will be driving along road #90, and then take a turn to road #8177.
+If driving, enter “Church of the Beatitudes” into the navigation app.
+You will drive along road #90 and then turn to road #8177.

-If you are using public transport, then you can take bus #450, or #840.
+If you are using public transport, you can take bus #450, or #840.
 Here is the preset link to Moovit.
 Set the starting point, and you will get the updated directions.

 The opening hours of Church of the Beatitudes are 8:00 – 11:45 and 14:00 – 16:45.

-During the Holy Thursday, and December 31 the site is open only in the morning.
+During Holy Thursday and December 31, the site is open only in the morning.

 Good Friday, Holy Saturday, Easter Sunday, Christmas Day, and January 1 – closed.